threefoldtech/info_grid/users/docs/ssh.md

 sidebar_position: 6
 ---

-In this section, we show how easy it is to deploy a full virtual machine (VM) and SSH into a 3Node with [OpenSSH](https://www.openssh.com/) on Linux, MacOS and Windows with either an IPv4 or a Mycelium connection.
+In this section, we show how easy it is to deploy a full virtual machine (VM) and SSH into it with [OpenSSH](https://www.openssh.com/) on Linux, MacOS and Windows with either an IPv4 or a Mycelium connection.

 To deploy different workloads, the SSH connection process should be very similar.